sdsmith1981/dev-test/README.md

 The api documentation can be found here: https://documenter.getpostman.com/view/5578104/RWgqUxxh.
 The api is the same for both cats and dogs.
 So the only difference if the url being either thecatapi.com or thedogapi.com.

+## Getting Setup

+To get started clone the repo, once cloned run `make setup` in the root of the clone repo this will setup the environment for you.

 ## Submission

 Once you’ve completed the test: